Women’s Backpacking Gear List (2024) — My Ultralight Approach

 The general recommendation is to keep your pack weight under 20% of your body weight.
 A base weight of 10-20 lbs is a reasonable target for most people that will make it easy to stick to this.

-Figure Out What You can Leave Behind
+2. Figure Out What To Leave Behind

 • Bring the right gear for a trip.
 Examples: carry fewer water bottles when water sources are abundant, opt for a cheap poncho over a rain jacket if no rain is in the forecast, use a lighter sleeping bag if you only backpack in the summer.